necocen/spectre/README.md

 ![Demo](./img/demo.gif "An animation demonstrating scrolling and zooming over a plane tiled with the Spectre monotile.")

 This is a program that infinitely tiles using the Spectre (more precisely, Tile(1,1)).
-It is written in Rust with Bevy and also runs in a web browser.
+It is written in Rust with [mikage](https://github.com/necocen/mikage) (a lightweight wgpu+winit framework) and also runs in a web browser.
 Spectre is an aperiodic monotile discovered in Reference [1].
 For more details, please refer to the paper or the authors' website ( https://cs.uwaterloo.ca/~csk/spectre/ ).

 Live demo here: https://spectre.necocen.info/